-10 credits of ENED or SCED coursework at the 6000- and 7000-level
+10 credits of NSED coursework at the 7000-level (formerly ENED and SCED)

 This certificate is designed as a 'build your own' program.
 We offer a wide variety of courses in environmental and science education so that students may tailor the program to their areas of interest.